Mini-Split Troubleshooting

 - 4

-Check for ice on the line set
+Look for ice on the line set

 Ice on the small copper line outside the indoor head means low refrigerant — usually a slow leak at a flare joint.
 Mini-splits can lose just enough charge to keep running but never cool well.
+Look only — do not touch refrigerant lines.

 Don't keep running an iced unit

 Running a low-charge mini-split risks the compressor — a $1,400–$2,800 repair on most ductless systems.
-Shut it off and call (347) 997-3360.
+Switch the unit to OFF on the remote and call (347) 997-3360.

 What this usually costs in Brooklyn

-Real-world ranges for Brooklyn homes.
+When a technician diagnoses the issue, here's the typical cost range for the repair.
 The exact number depends on parts, access, and how long it's been failing.

 | Issue | Likely cause | Typical range |